sorekz/user-activity-report/README.md

     - 1 per 100 discussion comments in each pull request

 Because the pull requests and discussions can not be queried based on a timestamp the action always fetches all but filters comments only for the objects that have updates (including added comments) since `since-days`.

+## Limitations
+- Discussions can currently not be analyzed on GHES because the graphQL schema is missing fields compared to the schema on Github.com

 ---